penny64/r3-tdw/docs/devlog.md

 aren't operating on invalid data.
 The next logic step is to keep running tests and figure out how to get the most out of this new logic.

+Created a small arena for NPCs to fight in to test out the new logic.
+Next is debug output for the position maps, then tweaking existing values to get the best results.
+Once I make them more aware of themselves and their squad as a whole, they can only get better.

 #Thu Oct 23 2014

 After working on a map generator that spat out more solids than the Swamps, I